 Ligaments play a crucial role in the knee’s stability because they guide the motion of the knee joints and restrain excessive motion to prevent dislocation.
 Ligament injuries are also the most common form of a knee injury.
 Ligament injury then upsets and disrupts the balance in the motion of the knee joint.

 Injuries that result in ligament damage also commonly result in injury to other knee structures, such as the meniscus, tendons, and cartilage.
 As mentioned, these injuries can eventually lead to arthritis, which can transpire within a few years with severe injuries or possibly over decades if the injury is less severe.

 Although many treatments may offer temporary pain relief, it is important to find a treatment that does more than chase the symptoms.
 It is important to repair the injured soft tissue to restore normal motion to the knee joint.
 Regenerative Orthopedic treatment options, such as Stem Cell Therapy, Platelet Rich Plasma, and Prolotherapy, are effective therapies that do just that.

 These treatments stimulate the healing of ligaments, tendons, and menisci and restore normal functioning of the knee joint, thus preventing arthritic progression.
 In more advanced cases, the Gold Standard in Stem Cell Therapy can be used to promote the regeneration of articular cartilage.

 Regenerative Orthopedic treatments target and repair the structures generating the pain in knee arthritis, effectively resolving the pain.
-Regenerative Orthopedic treatments give hope to arthritis sufferers, because they provide not only pain relief, but also joint repair, resulting in improved function and a better quality of life.
+These therapies give hope to people living with arthritis because they provide pain relief and joint repair, resulting in improved function and a better quality of life.